ernierasta/xb/README.md

-# x
+# xb

 ## VoidLinux XBPS primitive wrapper with bash-completion

 Ahoy VoidLinux comrades!

-This is just quick wrapper for XBPS and runit.
+This is just quick wrapper for XBPS, flatpak and runit.
 I think there are already some alternatives and this is probably the simplest wrapper.
 It provides simple interface inspired by Alpine Linux apk (similar to Debian's aptitude).

 **There are actually tree functionalities:**